Tips for a Healthy Life

 - Even a small amount of exercise can help you live longer.
 Macmillan Cancer advise that walking just a mile a day can save lives.
 While England's Chief Medical Officer Sally Davies advises, "physical activity offers huge benefits”.

-- Exercise can also help you control your weight, provided you also limit your calorie intake - and reduce the risk of falls when you’re older.
+- Exercise can also help you control your weight, provided you also limit your calorie intake (as what we eat and how much is the main reason we put on weight) - and exercise reduces the risk of falls when you’re older.

 - Exercising with a friend or in a group/class seems to increase the amount of exercise we do and provides motivation to continue as well as useful social support.